adriantoddross/dreadakidd/README.md

 # dreadakidd
 Website for music artist DreaDaKidd.
-This is a minimal, vanilla Javascript website that uses webpack for bundling & image compression and progressive enhancement.
+This is a minimal, vanilla Javascript website that uses webpack for bundling & file compression.

 ## Project Setup